 - i.
-An appropriate breadth in the area being offered for master's accreditation - ii.
+An appropriate breadth in the area being offered for Accreditation - ii.
 Research excellence, as defined by appropriate national and international criteria - iii.
 Appropriate training in research methodology and techniques and assessment - iv.
-The provision of projects in research-active environments, where the effort required by the student for the research component of this work would normally be the equivalent of at least 80 credits, of which at least 60 credits should be accounted for by the project

-3. Does the documentation provide evidence of an infrastructure supporting the incorporation of excellence within the teaching programme?
-This will include:
+The provision of projects in research-active environments, where the effort required by the student for the research component of this work would normally be the equivalent of at least 1/3 of the total credits. - 3.
+Does the documentation provide evidence of an infrastructure supporting the incorporation of excellence within the teaching programme?
+This will include: - i.

-- i.
 Access to, and standards of, library and information and communications technology - ii.
 Learning and teaching environments and research laboratories and facilities - iii.
 Experience and expertise of teaching team - iv.
 Processes to support monitoring achievement throughout, including process of approving progression to higher levels - v.
 A track record of success for the programme's graduates in research in industry or higher education - vi.
 Provision of necessary and appropriate research facilities and equipment - vii.
 There is an approach to general management skills, including project management - viii.
 Ethical, health and safety and regulatory issues are appropriately addressed